 Pro- and Anti-Slavery Factions in Congress

 When the Missouri Territory first applied for statehood in 1818, it was clear that many in the territory wanted to allow slavery in the new state.
-Part of the more than 800,000 square miles bought from France in the Louisiana Purchase in 1803, it was known as the Louisiana Territory until 1812, when it was renamed to avoid confusion with the newly admitted state of Louisiana.
+Part of the more than 800,000 square miles bought from France in the Louisiana Purchase of 1803, Missouri was known as the Louisiana Territory until 1812, when it was renamed to avoid confusion with the newly admitted state of Louisiana.

 Recommended for you

-After this stalemate, Missouri renewed its application for statehood in late 1819.
-This time, Speaker of the House Henry Clay proposed that Congress admit Missouri to the Union as a slave state, but at the same time admit Maine (which at the time was part of Massachusetts) as a free state.
-In February 1820, the Senate added a second part to the joint statehood bill: With the exception of Missouri, slavery would be banned in all of the former Louisiana Purchase lands north of an imaginary line drawn at 36º 30’ latitude, which ran along Missouri’s southern border.
+In February 1820, the Senate added a second part to the joint statehood bill: With the exception of Missouri, slavery would be banned in all of the former Louisiana Purchase lands north of the 36º 30’ latitude, which ran along Missouri’s southern border.

 On March 3, 1820, the House passed the Senate version of the bill, and President James Monroe signed it into law four days later.
 The following month, the former President Thomas Jefferson wrote to a friend that the “Missouri question...like a fire bell in the night, awakened and filled me with terror.
 I considered it at once as the knell of the Union.
 It is hushed indeed for the moment.
 But this is a reprieve only, not a final sentence.”